 Don’t Drag Out Your Divorce

 The worst thing you could do is keep your kids caught up in a long and arduous legal battle that seemingly never ends.
 While California law requires that a divorce last at least six months, you can still do everything in your power to bring everything to an end before then to alleviate the stress.
 While a divorce is still being negotiated or litigated, there is still an abundance of uncertainty that swirls around children, making them uneasy and straining them emotionally.
 The faster you can bring your case to a close, the better.

 Attempting to alleviate pain and emotional turmoil by saying “everything will be okay” rarely works with the type of stress that a divorce can bring.
 After all, your marriage is ending, so everything is changing from what your children have known up to this point.
 Instead, let your children react how they will and simply be upfront and honest with them when they have questions.
 Keeping secrets breeds contempt during this process, so you’ll want to keep your kids involved as much as you feel is right.

 Take Responsibility; Don’t Alienate

 The last thing you should do is attempt to blame the other parent or any other party for the divorce.
 Children often feel better when they learn the divorce is not their fault, and often that means figuring out whose fault it actually is.
 It can be hard to explain to them that nobody is really at fault, but the last thing you want to do is make any of them feel at fault or make them think you are blaming the other parent.
-Doing so and attempting to breed contempt for the other part is called “parental alienation,” and is highly illegal.If you are considering a divorce and need assistance with the process, contact the San Diego divorce attorneys at Moore, Schulman & Moore, APC.
+Doing so and attempting to breed contempt for the other part is called “parental alienation,” and is highly illegal.If you are considering a divorce and need assistance with the process, contact Moore, Schulman & Moore, APC.
 Dial (858) 492-7968 to schedule a case evaluation.